 Building a stronger community starts with you

 KCCI Community Catalysts are change agents.
 They make a volunteer commitment to educate, engage and enable fellow citizens to build a more authentic, sustainable and prosperous community.
-The application cycle to be a 2024 KCCI Community Catalyst opens September 21st, 2023.
+The application cycle to be a 2024 KCCI Community Catalyst opened September 21, 2023 and closes Thursday, October 26 at midnight.

 2024 Project: Bicentennial Park